4 YouTube Settings to Reset Broken Recommendations

 By Ted · February 27, 2026

-On desktop, hover over any video thumbnail to reveal the three-dot menu in the lower-right corner.
+On desktop, hover over a video thumbnail to reveal the three-dot menu in the lower-right corner.
 On mobile, tap the vertical three-dot icon on the video card.
-From there, Not Interested signals that you do not want that type of content.
-Always select a reason when prompted—a specific reason sends a meaningfully stronger signal than a bare dismissal.
+Choose Not Interested and select a reason when prompted.
+The reason gives YouTube more information than a bare dismissal.

 If the problem is a specific creator rather than a topic, use Don’t Recommend Channel instead.
 This permanently removes that channel from your Home feed and Up Next queue; you will only see their content if you explicitly search for it.